 HoloLens in pharma industry

 As part of the constant process of digital transformation, companies in the sector are beginning to integrate this type of technology.
-In this example, the giant Merk incorporates HoloLense as part of its quality control system.
+In next video, the giant Merk incorporates HoloLense as part of its quality control system.
 This application frees technicians from the need to consult different procedural guides to fulfil with all the compliance requirements demanded by the client.
 This type of development can be extended to other facets of the production chain, improving equipment efficiency and quality standards.

 Besides, the limits of this technology are still far from being seen.
 The next step is to place these resources in the hands of the end-user, either to help them understand the mechanism of action of a drug, the way a device is used or to innovatively transmit the company’s latest research.